 David Hines, Founder of NVA, Former Home Office, Victims Advisory Panel Member.

-I have a degree in Business Management BA (Hons) after studying at Northumbria University.
+I have a degree in Business Management BA (Hons) after studying at Northumbria.

-After the murder of my mother, Julie, in 1989, two trials followed, however the accused was formerly acquitted in 1991.
-My family and I felt very let down by the legal system and, after Billy Dunlop confessed in the year 2000, he was then tried in 2001 for perjury.
-Once again we were let down, so we decided to go on a campaign trail in 2001 to change the Double Jeopardy Law.
-After a 5 year long battle with senior Ministers and the Law Commission, the Government finally recognised that the Law needed to be changed.
+After the murder of my mother, Julie, in 1989, two trials followed however the accused was formerly acquitted in 1991.
+My family and I felt very let down by the legal system and after Billy Dunlop confessed in the year 2000 he was then tried in 2001 for perjury.
+Once again we were let down and so we decided to go on a campaign trial in 2001 to change and amend the Double Jeopardy Law.
+After a 5 year long battle with senior Ministers and the Law Commission, the Government finally recognised that the Law needed change.
 So in 2006 the Law was successfully changed, which meant that Billy Dunlop could then be tried for murder.

-In 2011, I formally became a consultant to the National Victims' Association, assisting my co-workers in organising the largest conference for victims in the UK.
+In 2011, I formally became a consultant to the National Victims' Association, assisting my co-workers in organising the largest conference for victims' in the UK.
 Additionally, I have been a beneficiary of the NVA since the charity was founded in 1994.
-I always say the charity is a much needed lifeline to many other victims and their families.
-Change is crucial in the Criminal Justice System, not only to benefit victims of crime but also their families and all we ever have asked for is a level playing field.
+I always say that "The charity is a much needed lifeline to many other victims' and their families.
+Change is crucial in the Criminal Justice System, not only to benefit victims of crrime but also their families and all we ever have asked for is a level playing field."

-Over the years, I have seen many families failed by the Criminal Justice System.
-My aim is to assist many families out there who have suffered a loss through murder, or manslaughter, and to help them regain some form of normality and stability once again.
+Over the years, I have seen many families failed by the Criminal Justice System; my aim is to assist many families out there that have suffered a loss through murder or manslaughter and help them regain some form of normality and stability once again.